fnca-open-standards/ticket/Open-Ticket-Specification.md

   ]
 }
 ```
-ticketNumber - required - the number of the ticket that failed validation
+ticketNumber - optional - the number of the ticket that failed validation, if the value is extractable (for instance, invalid JSON errors may make this unavailable)
 formatVersion - required - the format version the ticket was validated for.
 This should be the same version as was transmitted.
 If the version transmitted is not supported by the receiver, then the receiver should return an error indicating that that version of the open ticket is not supported.
 errorCount - required - the number of errors found
 timestamp - required - the date and time of the validation
 errorList - required - an array of Errors
  - field - optional - the field where the validation error ocurred.
 If the error applies to the entire document, this should not be included with this error message.
  - error - required - an error code indicating the type of error (see below for a list of common error codes)
- - Message - detail information on the error
+ - message - detail information on the error

 ## Error Codes
 Common error codes are provided here with their meanings.
 This list can be extended to cover additional requirements as needed.